commonform/commonform-templating-examples/README.md

 # Use

 Create a template file with a `.mustache` or `.ejs` extension in this directory, writing Common Form markup and template tags.
 Then write a `.json` file  of the same name containing template variables and a `.title.txt` file with a title for the document.
-Examples are included for each supported templating engine.
+An example is included for each supported templating engine.

 Run `make` to generate Microsoft Word (`.docx`)and plain-text (`.txt`) renderings of each template.